 Hearty, rich and nourishing, Cauliflower-Potato Red Lentil Curry comes together with ease.
 Simple enough for a weeknight meal this lentil cauliflower curry is freezer friendly, vegetarian, vegan and gluten free. | Disclosure: This post is sponsored by Frontier Co-Op.

 An Old Friend

-A good curry is like an old friend; reliable, flexible and easy to lean on.
-It’s essential in any cooks repertoire, and I find I turn to it often.
+Good curry is like an old friend; reliable, flexible and easy to lean on.
+It’s essential in any cooks repertoire, and I turn to it often.
 I lean on its basics and adapt the ingredients and flavors to mirror the season’s freshest veggies or whatever I have on hand in the fridge.